 Vineyard Property Management

-Many landlords in Georgia typically ask for a security deposit in their lease agreement.
+Many landlords in Georgia typically request a security deposit in their lease agreement.
 This security deposit, which can include damage deposits, advance rent deposits, or pet deposits, serves to shield the landlord from the financial damage that can arise from certain negligent tenant actions.

 Examples of such actions include: